Weltraumschaf/weltraumschaf.github.io/_posts/2011-07-17-NinjaUI-jQuery-UI-library.md

 ---
 layout: post
-title: TODO
+title: NinjaUI jQuery UI library
 ---

-## NinjaUI jQuery UI library

 Just  playing around  with  [NinjaUI][1]  for a  private  project.
 It’s a  nice stylish UI plugin for [jQuery][2].
 It’s  not that large and complex than [jQuery